alexpasmantier/television/docs/02-Developers/30-patch-notes.md

 This section is meant as a quick recap of what you should know when upgrading to 0.12.0.

-It is in no means exhaustive.
+It is by no means exhaustive.
 If you're really interested in the complete changelog, feel free to [skip ahead](#changelog).

 ### Channels refactor and lots of new features